 Imagine a relationship is like a car.
 You can’t drive without the wheels, right?
 So, in any relationship, you need four working wheels.
 We will call these the non-negotiables.

 I have this concept when it comes to relationships.
-There’s the core, or what I like to call, the four wheels.
+There’s the core, or what I like to call the four wheels.
 And, then, there’s the engine that keeps the relationship, well, running.
 The wheels are the most important parts of every relationship.
-Without them, there isn’t a working relationship at all or a healthy relationship (because you can’t go anywhere).
+Without them, there isn’t a working relationship or a healthy one (because you can’t go anywhere).
 And the fuel, every relationship takes a different type.
 Let’s explore the idea of what the most important relationship factors are.

 What’s The Core Of Every Relationship

 Although the particulars are different for every relationship, It is what’s at the core that will always be the same.
-I call it the “wheels”, and that will be its own topic for another article.
+I call it the “wheels,” which will be another article’s topic.
 But, just to give you an idea, the core of every successful relationship MUST have these four “wheels” to keep it running.